phero-hq/phero/README.md

 [![Introduction video](https://raw.githubusercontent.com/phero-hq/phero/main/docs/static/img/youtube-thumbnail.png)](https://www.youtube.com/watch?v=I13TKes7ylg)

+> We'll soon record a new introduction video.
+Replace everything with `samen` to `phero` and you're good to go 😉

 ## Example: Hello World!

 It all starts with a file called `src/phero.ts` on your backend.
 Here's an example: